emd5/Ghost/README.md

 6. Run `ghost install` (make sure the node version is 8.10.0)

 ### Set up Database - Go to AWS Console

-RDS
-- Select Mysql
+1. Select Mysql
-- Select Dev/Test - MySql
+2. Select Dev/Test - MySql
+3. Create new database

+### Set up CodePipeline with AWS

+1. Create a code pipeline called: `ghostpp`

+2. Select github webhook and find `ghost` repo and add it

+3. Select `Sample Application`

+4. Create new pipeline.

-# Roadblock
+# Roadblocks

 1. In the instructions to install `$ ghost install local` make sure node version is